 Brachytherapy is a procedure to implant radioactive seeds (pellets) into the prostate gland to kill prostate cancer cells.
-They may give off high or low amounts of radiation.
+The seeds may give off high or low amounts of radiation.

 Brachytherapy takes 30 minutes or more, depending on the type of therapy you have.
 Before the procedure, you will be given medicine so that you do not feel pain.
 You may receive:

 - A sedative to make you drowsy and numbing medicine on your perineum.
 This is the area between the anus and rectum.

 - Anesthesia.
 With spinal anesthesia, you will be drowsy but awake, and numb below the waist.
 With general anesthesia, you will be asleep and pain-free.

 After you receive anesthesia:

 - The doctor places an ultrasound probe into your rectum to view the area.
 The probe is like a camera connected to a video monitor in the room.
 A catheter (tube) may be placed in your bladder to drain urine.

 - The doctor uses ultrasound or a CT scan to plan and then place the seeds that deliver radiation into your prostate.
 The seeds are placed with needles or special applicators through your perineum.